 Apartment 5

-Andros Island – Where to stay in the Bahamas for scuba divers
+Andros Island – Where to stay in the Bahamas for Scuba Divers

-Another off-the-beaten-path island in the Bahamas is Andros, which is the largest island in the Bahamas, and in fact is larger than all the other Bahamas Islands combined.
-Despite it’s large size, the population of Andros is relatively small, with less than 8,000 residents.
+Despite its large size, the population of Andros is relatively small, with less than 8,000 residents.
 This leaves plenty of room for nature trails and blue holes, waiting to be explored.

-A large barrier reef, The Tongue of the Ocean, attracts scuba divers to Andros and it’s also known as the bonefish capital of the world, so sport fishing is another draw.
-You won’t find mega-luxury resorts here, but lots of hotels, motels and guest lodges to choose from including the famous Kamalame cay.
+The third- largest barrier reef in the world, The Tongue of the Ocean, attracts scuba divers to Andros and it’s also known as the bonefish capital of the world, so sport fishing is another draw.

 Best places to stay in Andros Island in the Bahamas